ShaunWang965475263/sparkRepoProject/README.md

 # sparkRepoProject

-The pySpark codes in the above links to the following data, you will need to download them yourself from https://data.sfgov.org
+The pySpark codes in the above links to the following data, you will need to download them yourself from https://data.sfgov.org<br>

-Here is the list of the .py file - the data source
+Here is the list of the .py file - the data source<br>

-businessPerZipCodeInSanFrancisco.py:
+businessPerZipCodeInSanFrancisco.py: <br>
 https://data.sfgov.org/Economy-and-Community/Registered-Business-Locations-San-Francisco/g8m3-pdis

-whoIsTheFoodTruckKing.py
+whoIsTheFoodTruckKing.py<br>
 https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat

 LookUpTheseDetails.py <br>